gulfiliz/gulfiliz.github.io/_posts/2025-11-11-goethe-faust.md

 creating space for a new people, a new civilization.

-This is his final project —
+This is his final project,
 the project for which he almost says the fatal words.

-But even here, there is a shadow:
+But even here, there is a shadow.
-Philemon and Baucis —
+Philemon and Baucis,
-an old couple whose cottage and chapel stand in the middle of Faust's project — are killed when Mephistopheles burns their home at Faust's implied command.
+an old couple whose cottage and chapel stand in the middle of Faust's project, are killed when Mephistopheles burns their home at Faust's implied command.